 What exactly is included in a direct cremation?

 A direct cremation package usually includes transportation of your loved one, filing of the death certificate, the cremation itself, and the return of ashes in a simple container.
-Magnolia’s $895 package covers all of this with no hidden fees.
+Magnolia’s direct cremation, starting at $895, covers all of this with no hidden fees.

 How long does a direct cremation take from start to finish?